 - Know how to recognize and manage the symptoms of PAWs.

-The recommendations for managing PAWS symptoms in order to prevent relapse fall into three major areas:
+The recommendations for managing PAWS symptoms to prevent relapse fall into three major areas:

 - A Circle of Support – the people around you who support and guide you

 - Healthy Expectations – your internal way of dealing with what is going on

 - Healthy Activities – things you can do to manage symptoms and deal with triggers

 Surround yourself with trusted people.
 This can include therapists, counselors, peer mentors, sober friends, clergy, family members, etc.

 The most important qualities to look for in your support are people who have compassion and respect toward you and your situation.
 Avoid people who judge, criticize, or downplay your concerns.